kamhchung/SAT-5114-Group-5-Final-Project/README.md

 Disease Summary: Provide families with a summary of the disease that they can access at any time to ensure understanding and transparency with diagnosis.

 # Data
 This model was trained on data from an observational study done at the Children's Hospital and the Institue of Child Health in Multan, Pakistan in 2012.
 Our team attempted to use the CDC's Period Linked Birth-Infant Death File from 2015, however, the dataset was too large and incompatible with the Google Colab Notebook we used to write the program.
-In the future, we would like to figure out how to use this data to implement training, using direct patient data containing all of the input data our model is using.
+In the future, we would like to figure out how to use this data to implement during training, using direct patient data containing all of the input criteria our model is using.

 # Recorded Presentation
 Please follow this link to watch our recorded presentation.